dc5trust/dc5trust/README.md

 ### Hello World, my name is Hector 💻

 I'm a software Engineer with a B.S. in Computer Science from Cal State Northridge.
-Although Computer Science is a broad field, web development has always been an area of interest because of the potential outreach being boundless.
+Although Computer Science is a broad field, I enjoy web development because of the potential outreach is boundless.
 Ultimately, my goal is to become a full stack developer and take my problem solving skills to new heights.

 <ul>
   <li>📚 Studying NODE JS, GSAP </li>